 Eyelid Surgery (Lower):

 Dr. Goldberg prescribes several medications to ensure your comfort.
-These usually include Celecoxib and Percocet to control inflammation and pain, and Ondansetron to prevent upset stomach.
 You will be given some eye drops and ointment to help soothe and lubricate your eyes.
 Bruising and swelling around the eyes can look quite severe, and maximizes around 3 days after surgery, but by 1 week after the procedure this has mostly resolved and the residual bruising can usually be camouflaged with make-up or dark glasses.
 You need to return for a check-up 5-7 days after surgery to have sutures removed from the upper eyelid, and at this point you can return to regular activities.
 You need to avoid heavy work-outs and strenuous activity for 4 weeks after surgery.

 There are general risks with Blepharoplasty such as bruising, bleeding, infection, and risks associated with general anesthetic.
 There are also some specific risks.
 As the surgery is around your eye there is the remote and very rare possibility of injury to the eye or bleeding around the eye which in the worst case scenario could impair vision.
 The chance of this happening is so low that the exact odds cannot be accurately estimated.
 Other more common problems include dryness of the eyes or problems with tearing in bright light or wind.
 Eversion or downward pulling of the lower eyelid may occur in some people, but usually resolves within 6 weeks with some simple techniques of massage and taping.
 Dr. Goldberg usually prevents this from happening by doing a concurrent “canthopexy” in which the lower eyelid is tightened to give extra support.
 Sometimes there is mild asymmetry between the eyes which may be due to pre-existing asymmetry or surgical variation.

 Some minor hollowing of the lower eyelid may be addressed by the use of Filler Prod.
 Ageing around the eyes may be a result of sagging of the forehead and brow, and may be better addressed with a Brow Lift or a combination of procedures.
-Some minor Crow’s Feet may be addressed by the injection of Botox.
+Some minor Crow’s Feet may be addressed.

 Internal Blepharoplasty (Trans-Conjunctival)